03. Descriptive statistics

 "Thinking about your main job (for pay), which of the following sectors best describes your job?"

-1 2 3 4 5 Private sector Federal government State or Local government Non-profit sector Self-employed Show the answer
+1 2 3 4 5 Private sector Federal government State or Local government Non-profit sector Self-employed -

 9. Police-Public Contact Survey